-For reference, counterparty risk exposure related to financial institutions was EUR 45 billion at 31 December 2023, or 23% of the BNPP Group's total counterparty risk exposure, and counterparty risk exposure related to clearing houses was EUR 56 billion, or 28% of the BNPP Group's total counterparty risk exposure, compared with rates of 13% and 33%, respectively, as at 31 December 2022.
+For reference, counterparty risk exposure related to credit institutions and investment firms was EUR 44 billion at 31 December 2024, or 18% of the BNPP Group's total counterparty risk exposure, and counterparty risk exposure related to clearing houses was EUR 82 billion, or 34% of the BNPP Group's total counterparty risk exposure, compared with rates of 23% and 28%, respectively, as at 31 December 2023.

 In addition, fraud or misconduct by financial market participants can have a material adverse effect on financial institutions due in particular to the interrelated nature of the financial markets.
-An example is the fraud perpetrated by Bernard Madoff that came to light in 2008, as a result of which numerous financial institutions, including the BNPP Group, announced losses or exposure to losses in substantial amounts.
-The BNPP Group remains the subject of various claims in connection with the Madoff matter.
+An example is the fraud perpetrated by Bernard L. Madoff Investment Securities LLC that came to light in 2008, as a result of which numerous financial institutions, including the BNPP Group, announced losses or exposure to losses in substantial amounts.
+The BNPP Group remains the subject of various claims in connection with this matter.